Asher Barash

 Asher Barash (אשר ברש; 1889 – June 1952) was an Israeli writer, editor, teacher, and translator.

-Biography
+Early life

 Asher Barash was born in Lopatyn, near Brody in Galicia.
 He was the son of Naftali Herts Barash, a grain merchant descended from a rabbinic family.
 Barash received both a traditional Jewish education at heder and bet midrash and a secular education at a local Polish government school.
 He was proficient in Yiddish, Hebrew, Polish and German.
 He immigrated to Palestine in 1914, settling in Tel Aviv.